zandaqo/structurae/README.md

 //=> SortedInt32Array [ 9, 5, 4, 3, 2 ]
 ```

-Sorted collection supports all the methods of its base class:
+SortedCollection supports all the methods of its base class:
 ```javascript
 //=> SortedInt32Array [ 2, 3, 4, 5, 9 ]
 sortedInt32Array.slice(0, 2)